gouldcs/interview-prep/README.md

 - Prepare questions for the company by researching their industry, mission statement, company culture, etc., these questions show you have genuine interest in working for them

 ## Miscellaneous:
 - If you think this is easy, it isn't.
 I've spent my entire college career trying to simplify CS in every way I can.
 There is no escaping this part of the grind.
-If there was, I would have found it and shared it.
+If there was, I would have found it and shared it
 - Don't waste any time, start now
 - Modify your resume for different positions
 - Make sure to have several languages that you are familiar with and can use to code during a technical interview